ChthonVII/guildwarslinuxinstallguide/README.md

 ## Part 15: Solving Steam Headaches

-As noted in Part 3, running Guild Wars inside Steam is ***not*** recommended because it makes it difficult to install and use many of the add-ons covered in this guide, particularly uMod and Toolbox.
-This section explains how to work around most of those difficulties.
-Presently, with enough effort, most add-ons can be made to work inside Steam, except that DirectSong can't play wma files and Toolbox is flakey.
+As noted in Part 3, running Guild Wars inside Steam is ***not*** recommended because it makes it difficult to install and use many of the add-ons covered in this guide.
+However, in some circumstances (e.g., Steam Deck), you might nevertheless really, really want to do that.
+This section explains how to work around those difficulties.

 #### Adding Guild Wars to Steam
 In the lower left corner of Steam's "Library" view, select "Add a Game," and then "Add a Non-Steam Game," then browse for wherever `Gw.exe` is located and select it.

-In the "Properties" menu "Shortcut" tab, set "START IN" equal to the directory containing `Gw.exe`.
+The fields in the "Properties" menu "Shortcut" tab should auto-populate.
+Change the name to exactly "Guild Wars" to gain access to community controller layouts and such.

 In the "Properties" menu "Compatibility" tab, set it to use whatever version of Proton you like.

+Something important to note: When you add a non-Steam game to Steam, Steam creates a more-or-less copy of its wine prefix at `<steam directory>/steamapps/compatdata/<random numbers>/pfx`. (`<steam directory`> is probably `~/.steam/steam`, but it varies by distro and when you fist installed Steam.)
+When you launch Guild Wars via Steam, *this* is the wine prefix being used.
+This has several consequences of note:
+- All the add-ons (Toolbox, DirectSong, etc.) need to be installed into this new prefix.
+- `winecfg` needs to be invoked for this prefix.
+- The original wine prefix isn't used anymore, and you can even delete everything except for the Guild Wars directory.
+- When you launch Guild Wars, the working directory from Windows' point of view is way the heck off in the Z:\ drive, several layers deep, likely behind a path name that's a pain to work with.
+To make life easier, symlink the Guild Wars directory into `Program Files (x86)` in the new prefix.
+- Because Steam manages this prefix, and might decide to delete it without warning you, you should symlink anything you care about keeping (e.g., DirectSong music) rather than actually putting it inside the prefix.

 #### Running Arbitrary Commands in Steam
 The cause of most Steam-related headaches is that `Gw.exe` is the *only* command Steam wants to run in that wine prefix.
 You need to bypass this behavior in order to install or use add-ons.
-There are two way to do this: First, some add-ons can be fully installed using your default version of wine before handing the prefix over to Steam.
-Second, you can use bash string manipulation to make Steam run an arbitrary command in place of `Gw.exe`.
+You can use bash string manipulation to make Steam run an arbitrary command in place of `Gw.exe`.

 To run arbitrary commands in Steam, first download and save `steamarbitrarycommand.sh` from this repo's "extras" directory.
 Now in the "Properties" menu "Shortcut" tab, set "LAUNCH OPTIONS" to `{path_to_script}/steamarbitrarycommand.sh %command% --run {real_command}` where `real_command` is the command you want run instead of `Gw.exe.` (Credit: This script came from [here](https://steamcommunity.com/app/221410/discussions/0/3731826842455660050/#c3731826842456351164).)